 Rotor Buying Tips

 As said earlier, I recommend buying OEM parts when working on critical systems like Brakes, steering, and suspension, or at least a top-tier spare parts manufacturer.
-Go to the parts store armed with your chassis number and explain your issue, most good parts stores are happy to help, and they’ll recommend the best rotors they have, manufacturers like Delphi, ACDelco, and Bosch.
+Go to the parts store armed with your chassis number and explain your issue.
+Most good parts stores are happy to help and will recommend the best rotors they have, from manufacturers like Delphi, ACDelco, and Bosch.

-If you need superior brake performance, you’ll need to shop in the performance brakes aisle, EBC, Brembo, Willwood, etc. I wrote a post about Wilwood brakes previously, and you can check that post out here “Are Wilwood brakes worth it?”
+If you need superior brake performance, you’ll need to shop in the performance-brake aisle: EBC, Brembo, Willwood, etc. I wrote a post about Wilwood brakes previously, and you can check that post out here “Are Wilwood brakes worth it?”

 Fitting Rotors